Get Help. Are we able to help you?

 We offer financial assistance to people currently working in the hospitality industry or those who have worked for five years of their careers.
+We can also currently consider applications for financial assistance from people who have worked in hospitality for one year within the last two years in the industry and have recently lost their job/hours due to the Covid-19 pandemic.
 There’s more information about whether we can help you below.

-In addition to financial assistance we also offer emotional support and advice on a range of issues including mental health problems, legal concerns or debt advice.
-These services are offered to hospitality workers who meet our criteria and also to a wider community of people not directly working in the provision of hospitality but who are covered by our EAP programme.
+In addition to financial assistance we also offer emotional support and advice and signposting on a range of issues including mental health problems, legal concerns or benefit and debt advice.
+These services are offered to hospitality workers who meet our criteria and also to a wider supply chain who are covered by our EAP programme.

 To get help from Hospitality Action you must: